MarkAndrew123/Crypto/README.md

-# Uber
+# Crypto
-this is an Uber 2.0 app from Yt , with tailwind , redux
+This is a demo Ui trading Crypto app